Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Analysis of Android Riders

-To understand how malware behaves, we analyze rider methods from all observed malware families.
+To understand how malware behaves, we analyze rider methods from all observed families.
 We are primarily interested in learning whether malware exhibits actions related to certain attack goals as characterized in~\cite{suarez2014evolution}.
-In particular, we are looking at actions related to:
+In particular, we look at actions related to: